 The Best Restaurants In Tashkent, Uzbekistan

-The Best Restaurants In Tashkent, Uzbekistan was originally published in July 2020
+Updated October 2024, The Best Restaurants In Tashkent, Uzbekistan was originally published in July 2020

 Headed to Uzbekistan and not sure where to eat in Tashkent?

-I’ve been to Tashkent now a few times and have sniffed out quite a bit of good food on my visits to the city.
 Tashkent doesn’t get a lot of love as far as Uzbekistan is concerned, as most travelers tend to leave the capital for the blue tile-clad Silk Road cities of Samarkand, Bukhara, and Khiva, but Tashkent, in my opinion, has a lot to offer visitors (and I have an entire blog post dedicated to it here).
-Tashkent is a modern city, with museums, mosques, one of the most beautiful metro systems in the world, and an array of the best restaurants in Uzbekistan including both Uzbek and international fare.

 Plan your visit to the Uzbek capital: The Tashkent Travel Guide